On the Davenport-Heilbronn theorems and second order terms: Proofs of the main terms of Theorems --

 \subsection{A uniformity estimate}

 As in Section~4, let us denote by $\mathcal V_p$ the set of all $f\in V_\Z$ corresponding to cubic rings $R$ that are maximal at $p$ and in which $p$ is not totally ramified.
 Furthermore, let $\mathcal Z_p=V_\Z-\mathcal V_p$ (thus $\mathcal Z_p$ consists of those binary cubic forms whose discriminants are not fundamental).
-In order to apply a simple sieve to obtain the main terms of Theorems 1, 2, 5, 6 and Corollary~7, we require the following proposition:
+In order to apply a simple sieve to obtain Theorems \ref{DHth1}, \ref{DHth2}, and \ref{gensigmafmt}, we require the following proposition:

 \begin{proposition} $N(\mathcal Z_p;X) = O(X/p^2)$, where the implied constant is independent of $p$. \end{proposition}

 \begin{proof} The set $\mathcal Z_p$ may be naturally partitioned into two subsets: $\mathcal W_p$, the set of forms $f\in V_\Z$ corresponding to cubic rings not maximal at $p$; and $\mathcal Y_p$, the set of forms $f\in V_\Z$ corresponding to cubic rings that are maximal at $p$ but also totally ramified at $p$.